nickolasvitor/nickolasvitor/README.md

 - 👋 Hi, I’m @nickolasvitor
 I'm graduating in Technologist in System (Analysis and development) in Brasil
 - 👀 I’m interested in working with data science focus on analisys and  machining learning
-- 🌱 I’m currently learning JAVA and python(focus on Pandas and Numpy)
+- 🌱 I’m currently learning C# and python(focus on Pandas and Numpy)
 - 💞️ I’m looking to collaborate on some project that I can improve this knowleadge in data science
 - 📫 How to reach me: https://www.linkedin.com/in/nickolas-vitor-38938b223/